David Knoebel

 -- Aunt Leona

-After studying art in college, he moved to New York City and had his first one man show there in 1976.
+After college, he moved to New York City and had his first one man show there in 1976.
 Since then, his work has been seen in galleries throughout the US and Europe.
 He has work in private collections, and the Indianapolis Museum of Art (God bless'em) owns two of his works on paper.

 Knoebel's web page, "Click Poetry", first appeared in 1996.
 His webwork has been featured on Compuserve, About.com, Light & Dust, Zn, trAce, Webartery, Web3D/VRML 2000, the International Computer Graphics Festival, Infos2000, The Poets' Place, netart00, Riding the Meridian, Jumpin' at the Diner, FILE, Cauldron & Net, the Carmen Conde Foundation, and The Iowa Review Web.